tempelaar-team/qclab-dev/docs/user_guide/simulation.rst

     data = serial_driver(sim)

-The resulting data object is a dictionary containing the outputs of the simulation, which are defined by the collect tasks of the algorithm (see :ref:`Algorithms <algorithm>`).
-For more information on the data objects see :ref:`Data Objects <data>`.
+The resulting Data object is a dictionary containing the outputs of the simulation, which are defined by the collect tasks of the algorithm (see :ref:`Algorithms <algorithm>`).
+For more information on the Data objects see :ref:`Data Objects <data>`.